Skip to main contentScroll Top

 I took a moto-dop straight out of the airport, for a fixed rate of $8, and went to my hotel (The Artist Residence).

-In order, this was what it was: program of the day :
+In order, here is the program of the day :

 – National Museum